Pickelhaupt/EUC-Dash-ESP32/README.md

 - Support for more wheel models
 - Autodetection of wheel make and model

-Below are mockups of the planned end state for version 1.0
+Below are old mockups of the planned end state for version 1.0 this has changed a bit and I will add new images when I find the time.

 All dashboard functions explained: